dnlongen/TweetThief/README.md

   -n NUMTWEETS, --numtweets NUMTWEETS
                         Maximum number of tweets to analyze for specified Twitter user; default 20
+  -l, --loose-match     Loose matching.
+By default, TweetThief matches only an
+                        exact copy of the full text of a tweet; loose matching will match if the copy contains the original tweet.
+                        For example, if the original tweet is "Help Me" and the copy is "Help Me Rhonda" TweetThief normally will not report this as a match, but in loose-match mode it will.
   -p PROXY, --proxy PROXY
                         HTTPS proxy to use, if necessary, in the form of https://proxy.com:port
 ```

 Change Log: